CHALLENGES

 2. Poor schedule management

-3. High call handling times
+3. High call handling time

-4. Lack of training for advisors
+4. Lack of advisor training

-5. Technical problems
+5. Technical Issues

 6. Lack of agent motivation